zane-programs/pi-clock/README.md

 I had written something like this before, but I lost the MicroSD with the files.
 Due to my mistake, I will be remaking this over my winter break.

 # Setup
 The first thing that needs to be done is connect Raspberry Pi to the Internet to install packages.
-Next

-`hey`
+Next, once you have cloned this repository, run `sudo setup.sh`.